tBlabs/RemoteShell/README.md

+### Actual docs

+Run the app with `npm start` and visit `http://localhost:3000/` to see full help.

+For required config file `config.json` see `config.json.example`.

-# HttpToCli
+# Remote Shell

 Daemon for forwarding HTTP REST calls to system shell.
 Easy to config: Just edit `config.json`.
 There is no option to specify http method.
 Each is taken into account.
 Support for static files in indicated paths.

 *Written in Typescript.
-Prepared for Linux OS.*
+Prepared for Linux OS, may work on Windows*

 ## Run